Lemon Verbena: Health Benefits, Side Effects

 When it comes to Herbal Tea, thoughts often drift to Peppermint and Camomile.
 However, there is a newcomer expected to give these brews a run for their money: Lemon Verbena Tea.
 Why?
 First, it tastes great.
 Second, because of Lemon Verbena benefits.

-This Herbal Tea calms anxiety, treats congestion, reduces inflammation and improves weight management.
-Indeed, The Kent and Sussex Tea and Coffee Company have already noted an increase in interest in this delectable infusion.
+It is a Tea known to calm anxiety, treat congestion, reduce inflammation and improve weight management.
+Indeed, The Kent and Sussex Tea and Coffee Company has already noted an increase in interest in this delectable infusion.

 In this article, we will answer some of your questions, including: